amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Support-Handover.md

 ## Planning and Performing Handovers

-During the warranty period, the delivery team will prepare the support team to adopt ongoing maintenance of the solution by providing a handover.
+The delivery team will prepare the support team to adopt ongoing maintenance of the solutions they implement by providing a handover.

 The nature of the handover and approach taken will vary, and the delivery team must collaborate with the *support team* to plan and execute it.